Feeling different?

 Email: spoc@npt.gov.uk

 The Chinese in Wales Association (CIWA) is a charitable organisation which aims to deliver services that will make a positive difference to the lives of ethnic Chinese residents in Wales.
+They support young people via their youth group, which helps them to navigate difficulties and learn about the local culture through a variety of different activities.

 Discrimination and hate crime are against the law.
 If you’ve been treated differently, unfairly or have been hurt because of who you are, we’re here to help.